Introduction

 Using the underneath fields, one can also send messages through the MQTT API.

 One need to set the Gateway ID, the sink ID, the destination address precising the Unicast, Multicast or Broadcast type, the endpoints and the reliability of the message.
-THe textfield strating with 0x allows to send raw data in hexadecimal format.
+The text field starting with 0x allows to send raw data in hexadecimal format.

 To avoid/enable the message auto-scrolling, you can deactivate/activate the Live Update.